-- Write to the Office of International Student Affairs, Hattiesburg, MS 39406-5151 USA for information and application forms to the University's graduate programs. - Complete the forms properly and return with a \$25.00 processing fee to the address above.
+- 1. Write to the Office of International Student Affairs, Hattiesburg, MS 39406-5151 USA for information and application forms to the University's graduate programs. - 2.
+Complete the forms properly and return with a \$25.00 processing fee to the address above.
 The application and supporting documents must be received no later than two (2) months prior to the registration date desired. - 3.
 Have all official transcripts and diplomas from all former institutions attended sent to the Office of International Students Affairs.
 Please note unauthorized photo copies are NOT acceptable.
 Transcripts should be in native language with certified English translations. - 4.
-Have all appropriate official test scores sent to the Office of International Student Affairs. - Have at least two letters of recommendation from persons qualified to assess the applicant's readiness for graduate study sent to Office of International Student Affairs. - 6.
-After all application materials are received, the applicant's file will be sent to the appropriate department and college dean, then to the Graduate Dean.
-The Office of Graduate Admissions will notify the applicants of the admission decision.
-The letter from the Graduate School is the official letter of admission.
+Have all appropriate official test scores sent to the Office of International Student Affairs.